Rangoli: In different states

 During the festival of Onam in Kerala, flowers are laid down for each of the ten days of the celebration, the design growing larger and more complex every day.
 In Tamil Nadu, Andhra Pradesh and Karnataka, and many parts of Maharashtra, the rangoli or Kolam is drawn upon the ground or floor daily.
 The designs are geometric and symmetrical मूल्यतः shapes but the materials used are similar rangoli: powdered quartz, rice flour or slurry is used.
 In Rajasthan the Mandana are painted on walls.
 Mmandne, various festivals, major festivals and can be categorized based on seasons.
 Different shapes depending on the size of it also can be shared.
 Kumaon's "writing beat 'or in a variety of plotting symbols Thapa, artistic designs, Bellbutoan is used.
 Alikhthap of society apart – separated by different groups – different icons and art media is used.
 In Odisha, the Murja is put at the aangan of every home in front of the Tulsi plant called "Tulasi chahura".
 The rangoli patterns mostly are dedicated to Lord Krishna and Lord Jagannath.
 The Murja festival is observed during the auspicious month of Kartika ending on Kartika Purnima.
 In West Bengal, Alponas are created using rice flour.
-Alponas are similar to kolams and are created during major festvals that Bengalis celebrate like Durga Puja, Kali Puja, Saraswati Puja, Kojagori Lakshmi Puja and Jogodhatri Puja.
+Alponas are similar to kolams and are created during major festivals that Bengalis celebrate like Durga Puja, Kali Puja, Saraswati Puja, Kojagori Lakshmi Puja and Jogodhatri Puja.

 Shape, design and material can be influenced by regional traditions.
 A square grid is common in North India as is a hexagonal grid in South India; Onam Rangoli are typically circular.
 In North India, the colour is most often based on gypsum (chirodi), in South India on rice flour and Onam Rangoli are typically flower based.
 The rapid and widespread migration and mixing of people within India can be seen by the way these styles are now freely adopted and mixed across the country.
 It is also becoming common to see experimentation like sawdust-based floating rangoli, freeform designs, and exotic materials.

 It is particularly notable that the Tamil version of the rangoli, the Kolam, prizes symmetry, complexity, precision, and intricacy rather than the flamboyance of rangoli found in North India.
-Many people find it enjoyable to try and figure out how such intricate designs are drawn with a grid, and hence, it allows the mind to be exercised.